MengTo/my-react-app/README.md

 ```

 ### Image issue in In Basic Styling in CSS
-You may get an errro when you call the local image.
+You may get an error when you call the local image.
 The easiest solution is to put the image online using [CloudApp](http://getcloudapp.com).
 ```css
 background: url('https://cl.ly/3k1F152x261C/download/wallpaper3.jpg');
 ```